 Should you or someone you know fall victim to a construction accident, know that you have legal recourse available to you.
 A Nassau County, NY, construction accident attorney can work with you to address your losses.
 Contact the Law Office of Cohen & Jaffe today at 516-358-6900 or by filling out our contact form to schedule your case consultation.
 Also, check out and subscribe to the Cohen & Jaffe YouTube Channel for more information about the legal process of getting you the compensation you deserve.

-For a free legal consultation with a construction accidents lawyer serving Babylon, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+For a free legal consultation with a construction accidents lawyer serving Nassau County, call 516-358-6900The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information and may not be applicable in your jurisdiction.